-Under FIPPA and MFIPPA, “personal information” means recorded information about an identifiable individual.
+Under FIPPA, MFIPPA and Part X of the CYFSA, “personal information” means recorded information about an identifiable individual.
 This may include the individual’s name, address, sex, age, education, medical or employment history and any other information about the individual.

-Government institutions collect personal information as part of their role in providing services to the public.
+Government institutions, children’s aid societies and other child and family service providers collect personal information as part of their role in providing services to the public.
 For example, you give personal information to a government institution when you fill out an application for programs or services, such as a driver’s license or building permit.